M

 Guest speaker series (real or imagined)

 Bringing in experts from the field not only provides students with a chance to engage with industry leaders and gain more subject-specific exposure, but it also allows them to hear different forms of English and hone their listening skills.
-Of course, resources and time constraints (not to mention a pandemic) might prevent you from physically inviting guests to your classroom, but you can get creative.
-Get volunteers to join your class via Zoom or asynchronously, having your students read biographies about the speaker and contribute questions to a discussion board prior to the session.
+Of course, resources and time constraints might prevent you from physically inviting guests to your classroom, but you can get creative.
+Get volunteers to join your class via Zoom or asynchronously, having your students read biographies about the speaker and contribute questions to a discussion board before the session.
 Create a TED Talk speaker series with curated videos related to the fields your students are in or going into, and have them imagine that they are going to interview these individuals.
 What might they ask their role models if they had the chance?

 Create ample opportunity for collaboration